 A school employee must use the SEBB My Account online enrollment system or submit a School Employee Enrollment form to their SEBB Organization when they become newly eligible for SEBB benefits.
 The online enrollment or form must be received no later than 31 days after the date the school employee becomes eligible.
-If the school employee does not enroll online or return the School Employee Enrollment form by the deadline, the school employee will be enrolled in Uniform Medical Plan Achieve 1, a tobacco use surcharge will be incurred, and any eligible dependents cannot be enrolled until the SEBB Program's next annual open enrollment or when a qualifying event occurs that creates a special open enrollment.
+If the school employee does not enroll online or return the School Employee Enrollment form by the deadline, the school employee will be enrolled in Uniform Medical Plan Achieve 1, a tobacco use premium surcharge will be incurred, and any eligible dependents cannot be enrolled until the SEBB Program's next annual open enrollment or when a qualifying event occurs that creates a special open enrollment.

 To enroll an eligible dependent, the school employee must include the dependent's enrollment information in SEBB My Account or on the form and provide the required document(s) as proof of the dependent's eligibility.
-The dependent will not be enrolled if their eligibility is not verified.
+The dependent will not be enrolled if their eligibility.
+The dependent will not be enrolled in SEBB health plan coverage if the SEBB Program or the SEBB Organization is unable to verify their eligibility within the SEBB Program enrollment timelines.

 All other subscribers may enroll by submitting the required forms to the SEBB Program.
-The school employee's elections must be received by the SEBB program no later than sixty days from the date the school employee's SEBB health plan coverage ended or from the postmark date on the election notice sent by the SEBB program, whichever is later.
-The school employee's first premium payment and applicable premium surcharges are due no later than forty-five days after the election ends as described above.
+The SEBB Program must receive the school employee's elections no later than 60 days from the date the school employee's SEBB health plan coverage ended or from the postmark date on the election notice sent by the SEBB Program, whichever is later.
+The school employee's first premium payment and applicable premium surcharges are due no later than 45 days after the election ends as described above.
 Premiums and applicable premium surcharges associated with continuing SEBB medical, must be made to the HCA as well as premiums associated with continuing SEBB medical, and vision insurance coverage.
 For more information see Options For Continuing SEBB Medical Coverage on page 58.